Natural & Managed Migration - Impact on both tenants and your organisation!

 - What’s a Migration Notice and how does it affect both legacy and UC claims;

-- How it will be claimed online and how you can greatly assist in that process;
+- When & how tenants will be expected to claim and how you can greatly assist in that process;

 - How claims will be assessed, with various examples of the calculation methodology

-- How & when it will be paid, including the use of bank and Credit Union accounts;
+- How & when it will be paid, including the importance of Benefit Assessment Periods (BAPs)

 - What about backdating; changes in circumstances; the “whole month rule”; complexities relating to couples splitting or combining households; penalties for late reporting?